PapenfussLab/gridss/Readme.md

 # GRIDSS - a Genomic Rearrangement IDentification Software Suite

-GRIDSS is composed of a set of tools which combine to be used as a high-speed next-gen sequencing structural variation caller.
+GRIDSS is a modular breakend assembler and structural variation caller for Illumina sequencing data.
 GRIDSS calls variants based on alignment-guided positional de Bruijn graph break-end assembly, split read, and read pair evidence.

 If you have any trouble running GRIDSS, please raise an issue using the Issues tab above.
 Based on feedback from users, a user guide will be produced outlining common workflows, pitfalls, and use cases.